kafka-ops/julie/docs/futures/what-acl-management.rst

               write:
                 - "topicB"

-KTB will create the necessary ACLs for reading and writing topics, as well as ACLs needed by the app to create/manage internal topics.
+Julie Ops will create the necessary ACLs for reading and writing topics, as well as ACLs needed by the app to create/manage internal topics.
 The ACLs for the consumer group and for internal topic creation are prefixed.
 The resource name (prefix) is by default the topic name prefix in the project.
 For the example above the prefix will by default be "context.source.foo".